-The last week of October saw us head over to Dublin for the 30th ISF Annual World Congress.
+The 30th ISF Annual World Congress in the last week of October 2019 saw us head over to Dublin.
 It brought together over 1,000 global senior executives and business leaders from the world of information security to share advice and ideas, and discuss their predictions for the future of our industry.

 Chris Hadfield is a Canadian astronaut and former commander of the International Space Station (ISS) – whose Twitter feed while aboard the ISS enthralled millions of people around the world.
 He spoke on the second day of the Congress, giving his take on an astronaut’s guide to managing risk.